Rackstorm/Code-Institute-Project-2/README.md

 ## Quiz

 Select answer in order to move on to the next question.
 Score and timer visible.
+If no answer is selected, the time will run out and the button "Next Question" will pop up.

 ![2](/docs/2.png)

 ## Clicking buttons

 The right button will show green and wrong button will show red.
-An correct answer will add 1 to scoreboard.
+A correct answer will add 1 to scoreboard.
 ![3](/docs/3.png)
 ![4](/docs/4.png)